JLeevi/summarizer/README.md

 ### Pipeline for training

 #### Prepare data
-    - Download datasets
+    - Download datasets     DONE
-    - Choose how many samples to draw from each dataset
+    - Choose how many samples to draw from each dataset     DONE
     - Script to automate buildling a dataset, params

         `n`=how many samples